Two of the most powerful economic voices in America disagree on a tax for the uber-rich - KVIA

 The legislation has a built-in audit rate of 30%, meaning every year nearly a third of all families would be audited.
 And the bill calls for boosting the budget of the IRS by $100 billion to build up the agency’s audit firepower and modernize IT systems.

-The Warren plan also proposes a 40% “exit rate” on the net worth above $50 million of any US citizen who renounces their citizen to avoid paying the tax.
+The Warren plan also proposes a 40% “exit rate” on the net worth above $50 million of any US citizen who renounces their citizenship to avoid paying the tax.

 “Once you’ve got the wealth tax in place, it’s not very hard to monitor year by year.
 If last year you owned real estate, this year you either better own that same real estate or have a lot of cash that you took in a sale,” Warren said.